 As we start to celebrate graduations, kick off summer and wrap up another school year, we recognize all of the people who make a difference in our region – whether by educating our kids or building transit extensions to help people get to where they work, play and learn.

-One such instance happened recently in Redmond, near construction of the 14-mile East Link light rail extension.
+One such instance happened recently in Redmond, near construction of the Downtown Redmond Link Extension.

 Check out this video to learn more:

 Schedule challenges, especially for mega projects like this, are a big deal.
 To keep the project on track, crews had to close a road.

 “We recognized pretty early on that if we can shut down the whole roadway, that’ll allow us to get in here and still try and finish by the month of September,” said Zach Adams, deputy construction manager for Stacy and Witbeck/Kuney.